 First Approach

-Declaring and Creating an Array in Java Programming
+Declaring and Creating an Array in Java Programming.

 int[] Student_Marks = new int[3];

-Initializing Array elements in more traditional way
+Initializing elements in the more traditional way

-Second Approach to create an Array in Java
+Second Approach to create

 int[] anIntegerArray = {15, 25, 35, 45, 55}